View Source ArangoXEcto (ArangoX Ecto v2.0.0)

 Creates an edge between two modules

-This can create an edge collection dynamically if no additional fields are required, otherwise an edge schema needs to be specified.
+If in dynamic mode, the edge collection will be created dynamically if no additional fields are required, otherwise an edge schema needs to be specified.

 Parameters